mysore palace

 In English, the light and sound show takes place from Thursday to Saturday between 7.00 PM to 8.00 PM.

-The ticket for Mysore Palace light and sound show is INR 90 for adults and INR 40 for children.
+The ticket for the Mysore Palace light and sound show is INR 90 for adults and INR 40 for children.

 mysore palace image